Monsoon session: Rajya Sabha adjourned till 2 pm | english.lokmat.com

 Monsoon session: Rajya Sabha adjourned till 2 pm

-Amid an uproar by the Opposition, Rajya Sabha has been adjourned till 2 pm on Monday.
+Amid continued uproar by Opposition MPs, Rajya Sabha was adjourned till 2 pm on Tuesday.

-Amid an uproar by the Opposition, Rajya Sabha has been adjourned till 2 pm on Monday.
+Amid continued uproar by Opposition MPs, Rajya Sabha was adjourned till 2 pm on Tuesday.

-The House has been adjourned for the second time on Monday.
-Earlier it was adjourned till 12 noon.

-Rajya Sabha resumed on Monday on the fifth day of the Monsoon session.
-However, soon after the resumption of House, the opposition parties created ruckus over the issue of the 'Pegasus Project' report and demanded a discussion on the matter.
+Soon after starting the business on the sixth day of the Monsoon session, the Opposition parties started sloganeering over the 'Pegasus Project' media report issue.

-The house members paid tribute to the brave hearts of the Kargil war on the occasion of Kargil Vijay Diwas.

-The members also congratulated weightlifter Mirabai Chanu for winning a silver medal at Tokyo Olympics.
+Earlier, the Upper House was adjourned till 12 noon today.
+After resumption at 12 pm, the Opposition MPs continued to create ruckus.

+Meanwhile, Rajya Sabha Chairman M Venkaiah Naidu on Tuesday raised concerns about the continuous disruptions of the House.

 ( With inputs from ANI )